 Giving consent goes hand in hand with the right to refuse treatment, which in Ireland is a constitutional right.
 This right includes the right to refuse treatment on any basis, including an irrational one, so long as the patient has capacity.

-The Medical Council says in section 15 of its guidance that in such circumstances a doctor should “explain clearly to the patient the possible consequences of refusing treatment and, where possible, offer the patient a second medical opinion.”
+The Medical Council says at paragraph 18 of its guidance that in such circumstances a doctor should, "explain clearly to the patient the possible consequences their decision and offer them a second medical opinion."

 When it may not be possible to obtain valid consent